backupbrew/switchbrew/Flog.md

 is embedded in the main binary.

 "flog" == "golf" backwards.
-This runs the NES "Golf" game. {1/2}-player via joy-cons is supported.
+This runs the NES "Golf" game. {1/2}-player via joy-con is supported.
 Controls are "d-pad" buttons + stick, however motion control while holding the Z{L/R} button is also supported instead of using buttons.

+It is currently known to be launched by setting the system date to July 11 and performing a currently unknown motion with the two Joy-Con.

 ![Flog main-screen](Flog0.jpg "Flog main-screen") ![Flog 1-player](Flog1.jpg "Flog 1-player") ![Flog 2-player mode as